Innovative design, construction, and technology come together for Museum of the Bible.

 In the first four months of operation, the museum welcomed more than 300,000 visitors.
 At this pace, the museum will see more than 1.4-million visitors in its first year, ranking it as one of the top museum attractions in Washington.

-Sarah Ghorbanian, LEED AP, is a project manager for the Museum of the Bible project.
+Sarah Ghorbanian, LEED AP, is exhibit design coordination and project manager, SmithGroupJJR.
 She coordinated the design and fabrication of the work of the museum’s six exhibit design firms with the design and construction of the base building.
 She also oversaw project construction administration.

 Jared Oldroyd, project executive, Museum of the Bible, is a vice president at Clark Construction Group LLC, Bethesda, MD, and serves as business unit leader on public assembly and private development projects throughout the Mid-Atlantic region.